-Coal formed can be of three types depending on the amount of oxygen, carbon and hydrogen they contain, they are:
+Coal formed can be of three types depending on the amount of oxygen, carbon and hydrogen they contain.
+They are:

 Petroleum is a fossil fuel that naturally occurs in the liquid form created by the decomposition of organic matter beneath the surface of the earth millions of years ago.
-These fossil fuels are then refined into usable substances such as petrol, kerosene etc. It is formed by the combination of hydrocarbons and other substances, mainly sulphur.
+These fossil fuels are then refined into usable substances such as petrol, kerosene, etc. It is formed by the combination of hydrocarbons and other substances, mainly sulphur.
 When first collected in its natural form, it is termed as crude oil.
-This substance is generally characterized by a brownish- black colour.
+This substance is generally characterized by a brownish-black colour.
 Although, it can also differ between red to pale yellow or even colourless.
 Its thickness (viscosity) varies from nearly solid tar-like consistency to low viscosity, almost like water.

 Products of Petroleum

-Few of the products obtained from petroleum are:
+A few of the products obtained from petroleum are:

 - Diesel oil

 Petroleum is one of the most important and widely used fuels in today’s time.
 Some of its advantages are:

 - These are transportation fuels, i.e, via air, water or land.